dreamfactorysoftware/platform-wiki/Platform-Documentation/Admin-Console/Services.md

 To learn more about each type of Service connection, read on below.

+## Remote SQL DB

+A remote SQL DB is a SQL database running outside of DreamFactory (note that DreamFactory includes a default MySQL database and a REST API called ‘db’; a “remote” SQL DB just means any other SQL database outside of DreamFactory, as opposed to the default MySQL database installed as part of the DreamFactory open source package).

+DreamFactory provides a comprehensive and secure connection to your remote SQL database and auto-generates a REST API for Create, Read, Update and Delete, complex filtering, and a complete set of metadata services.
+The REST API can also deliver an array of objects along with related objects in a sub-array.
+This is a very powerful feature for applications because large database documents can be downloaded and used immediately without any additional processing as a native JSON object.
+Any changes made to the array can be committed back to the database with a single transaction.
+All parent-child relationships, and many-to-many junction relationships are automatically updated.

+DreamFactory currently provides a REST API for these SQL vendors:

+* MySQL
+* Microsoft SQL Server
+* PostgreSQL
+* Oracle
+* IBM DB2

+To set up a remote SQL DB connection, select “Remote SQL DB” for Type and enter information about the service, including database name, username, password, host, and connection string.

+A good way to learn about setting up a remote SQL database connection is to follow [this tutorial](http://blog.dreamfactory.com/add-a-rest-api-to-any-sql-db-in-minutes).

+For additional technical details on the REST API for databases, take a look at [Database Services](Database-Services).

 <b>NoSQL DB</b>
 <p>The NoSQL Service allows a user to connect to a remote NoSQL DB.
 Currently support for Amazon DynamoDB, Amazon SimpleDB, and Windows Azure Tables are available.</p>
 <p>All of the NoSQL REST interfaces are similar, and DreamFactory can swap out different backend services without the need for changing the client.</p>